ShreeTanu01/rtCampPlaywrightAssignment/README.md

 npm install
 npm install node #Ignore if node is already installed
 ```
-#### Once you have the repository, navigate to the project directory in your terminal and run above command
 #### This will:
 ####    1. Read the package.json file.
 ####    2. Download and install the dependencies listed in the devDependencies section.